 - wages up to 13 weeks (see s.
 5 and s.
 24)

 - annual leave (see s.
 20)

 - long service leave (see s.
 21)

 - payment in lieu of notice up to 5 weeks (see s.
 22)

 - redundancy pay up to 4 weeks per full year of service (see s.
-23) note the governing instrument that provides for your redundancy entitlement may specify an upper limit
+23) note the governing instrument that provides for your redundancy entitlement may also specify an upper limit

-FEG does not cover unpaid employer superannuation contributions required under the Superannuation Guarantee.
-If you have unremitted employer superannuation contributions you should contact the insolvency practitioner managing your former employer's affairs to discuss your rights as an employee creditor.
+FEG does not cover unpaid superannuation guarantee amounts.
+If you have unremitted superannuation guarantee amounts you should contact the insolvency practitioner managing your former employer's affairs to discuss your rights as an employee creditor.